ic-Solutions/neetadvisor/_pages/faq.md

 **Q: Is NEET 2020 twice a year?**

 A: So far there has been no official announcement which suggests that NEET 2020 will not be conducted twice.
-As per the official announcement, NTA has revealed that NEET 2020 is scheduled to be conducted on July 26, 2020, only.
+As per the official announcement, NTA has revealed that NEET 2020 is scheduled to be conducted on August 13, 2020, only.

 **Q: What will be the mode of entrance exam?**